keanutaufan/cpp-dsa/DataStructure/LinkedList/README.md

 as it is more complex and gives more insight into the inner workings of a linked list to the reader.
 The doubly linked list will be implemented as a template class, which means that it can store elements of any type.
-Because C++ template classes and methods can not be implemented in separate `.cpp` files, the implementation of the programmer will have to choose to implement the methods either in the header file itself or separate implementation file that will be included in the header file.
+Because C++ template classes and methods can not be implemented in separate `.cpp` files,  the programmer will have to choose to implement the methods either in the header file itself or in separate implementation file that will be included in the header file.
 This repository will use the latter approach, using an `.ipp` file as the implementation file.

 ### Node